History of Jordan Romano in Timeline

 July 17, 2022: All-Star Selection

-On July 17, 2022, Jordan Romano was selected to the American League All-Star team for the first time.
+On July 17, 2022, Jordan Romano was selected to the American League All-Star team, marking his first selection.

-In 2022, Jordan Romano finished third in the American League with 36 saves, but was charged with the blown save and loss in the Blue Jays Wild Card Game 2 defeat.
+In 2022, Jordan Romano finished third in the American League with 36 saves, striking out 73 batters in 64 innings with a 2.11 ERA.
+He was charged with the blown save and loss in the Blue Jays Wild Card Game 2 defeat giving up two runs.

 On January 13, 2023, Jordan Romano signed a one-year, $4.5375 million contract with the Blue Jays, avoiding salary arbitration.